King Henry VIII

 - Horrible Histories Henry: listen to his song about his wives and watch him looking for the next Queen of England in the Historical First Dates restaurant

-- Henry VIII colouring pages: Henry VIII striking a pose, coins showing the King's head, Hampton Court Palace and a portrait of Henry
+- Henry VIII colouring pages: coins showing the King's head, Hampton Court Palace and a portrait of Henry

 - Complete a wordsearch about King Henry VIII